-You are living a healthy lifestyle, you have incorporated a good workout program into your weekly routine and you are nailing your nutritional needs.
+Okay, so you are living a healthy lifestyle, you have incorporated a good workout programme into your weekly routine and you are nailing your nutritional needs.
 You are consuming organic whole foods using good sources of animal proteins, timing your carbohydrate intake well, eating good sources of healthy fats and downing as much veg as you can.
 If you are still not seeing the results you want, you are probably feeling frustrated and annoyed.

-In addition, you might often feel tired in the gym and lacking energy at work, plus you are still failing to achieve the body composition you are aiming for.
-While this is a familiar problem for people around the world, many people aren’t aware that the cause of their symptoms could be a result of Low levels of stomach acid, more specifically low levels of hydrochloride acid (HCL).
+In addition, you might often feel tired in the gym and lack energy at work.
+Moreover, you are still failing to achieve the body composition you are aiming for.
+While this is a familiar problem for people around the world, many people aren’t aware that the cause of their symptoms could be a result of low levels of stomach acid – more specifically, low levels of hydrochloric acid (HCL).

 Low stomach acidity refers to the inability to produce adequate quantities of stomach acid to induce proper absorption of nutrients into the body.
-As a result you could be consuming nutrient rich proteins and vegetables with all the antioxidants you need to function optimally, however, due to low levels of hydrochloride acid in your stomach you are simply not able to absorb it into your body.
+As a result, even though you could be consuming nutrient-rich proteins and vegetables with all the antioxidants you need to function optimally, due to the low levels of hydrochloric acid in your stomach, you are simply not able to absorb it into your body.

-Also, if you are unable to absorb necessary levels of calcium and magnesium you could suffer from osteoporosis leading to potentially a higher percentage of bone fractures.
+Also, if you are unable to absorb the necessary levels of calcium and magnesium, you could suffer from osteoporosis, leading to a potentially higher percentage of bone fractures.

 The amount of stomach acid we have can be weakened or decreased as a result of our age, bad diets and elevated cortisol levels through exposure to stress.

-Symptoms of low stomach acid (low levels of hydrochloride acid)
+Symptoms of low stomach acid (low levels of hydrochloric acid)

-We have already touched on some of the symptoms of low stomach acid, such as not being able to meet your body composition goals even though you follow a good nutrition plan and complement it with a fat loss program, but there are some more signs of this condition that you may be experiencing on a daily occurrence.
-If you are suffering from stomach bloating, acid refluxes, indigestion, muscle cramps and muscular injuries, poor nutrient absorption and decreased cognitive function – all of these can be a result of low levels of hydrochloride acid.
+We have already touched on some of the symptoms of low stomach acid, such as not being able to meet your body composition goals even after following a good nutrition plan and complementing it with a fat loss programme.
+However, there are some more signs of this condition that you might be experiencing daily.
+If you are suffering from stomach bloating, acid refluxes, indigestion, muscle cramps and muscular injuries, poor nutrient absorption and decreased cognitive function, it could all be due to low levels of hydrochloric acid.

 How to fix poor levels of stomach acid

-If you suffer from all of the above symptoms or just a couple of them, the chances are you have insufficient levels of hydrochloride acid.
-So what do we do to fix it?
+If you suffer from all the above symptoms or even just a couple of them, the chances are you have insufficient levels of hydrochloric acid.
+So, what do we do to fix it?
 The most effective method is to use supplementation.

-I suggest using a good Betaine hydrochloride supplement that gives you 200mg dose per serving.
+I suggest using a good betaine hydrochloride supplement that gives you 200mg dose per serving.
 You need to determine the quantity of the supplement you need to produce the most effective results.
-Once you have found this out, you will start to notice a difference almost immediately in the day to day symptoms, such as bloating, and your long term problems such as body composition will improve subsequently.
+Once you have determined this, you will start noticing a difference almost immediately in the day-to-day symptoms, such as bloating, and your long-term issues such as body composition will improve subsequently.

-If you do have low levels of hydrochloride acid then I recommend you start supplementing straight away and stop wasting any more time.
-You will then be able to process the nutrients your body needs to function and rebuild, helping you to achieve your goals whether you want to add more lean body mass, strip fat or improve sporting performance.
+If you do have low levels of hydrochloric acid, I recommend starting the supplement straight away without wasting any more time.
+You will then be able to process the nutrients your body needs to function and rebuild, helping you to achieve your goals – whether you want to add more lean body mass, strip fat or improve sporting performance.

-Once your HCL levels are up to the correct levels you will also be at less risk of diseases such as stomach cancer so it really is a valuable supplement to have.
+Once your HCL levels are up to the correct levels, you will also be at less risk of diseases such as stomach cancer.
+So, it is indeed a valuable supplement to have!